-- Stuffed Baked Fish served with banged-up roasted potatoes
+- Auntie Stacey’s Baked Stuffed Fish served with banged-up roasted potatoes

 I’ve ordered this dish a couple of times before when dining at Red Lobster now.
 I always remember it being so tasty, and this time round was no exception.
 I have now taken to making it at home on random Sundays.
 It makes for a lovely lunch or dinner meal.
 I highly recommend trying this dish.
 It’s a winner, even to those who aren’t big on fish, for several reasons.